Heavy Menstrual Periods (Menorrhagia) Treatment in Miramar, FL

 - Adenomyosis– a condition where the inner lining of the uterus breaks through the muscle wall of the uterus.

 - Endometriosis– a condition in which the endometrium grows outside of the uterus on the ovaries, fallopian tubes, or the intestines.

 - Polycystic ovary syndrome– a hormonal disorder that can cause the ovaries to become enlarged and develop small collections of fluid

 - Pelvic inflammatory disease– an infection of the reproductive organs that can be a complication of some STDs.

-Dr. Dwight Benjamin will begin to diagnose the cause of heavy periods by looking for signs of a condition, infection, or abnormal growth.
+Dr. Dwight Benjamin will begin to diagnose the cause of a patient’s heavy periods by looking for signs of a condition, infection, or abnormal growth.
 He may also do a pelvic exam, pap test, ultrasound, hysteroscopy, or endometrial biopsy.

 Medication, including hormonal birth control, can lighten a woman’s period or even stop bleeding altogether.
 If medication isn’t successful, there are surgical and non-surgical options to treat the problem that can be discussed with a doctor, including: